 Pricing & Tariffs

 Pay As You Go

 1p Mobile’s namesake is their Pay As You Go tariff, where customers pay just 1p/minute, 1p/text and 1p/MB for usage in the UK.
-Compared to most of the big name providers, this makes 1p Mobile a significant cheaper network (especially so for customers making a phone call on Pay As You Go).
+These low rates make 1p Mobile significant cheaper than other Pay As You Go mobile networks, especially for customers making a UK phone call.

 |Voice Calls||1p/minute (any network, any time)|

 |Calls to Special Rate Numbers||20p/minute access charge

 + service charge from the company you’re calling